input-output-hk/anti-diffs/diff-containers/README.md

   invert (d1 <> ... <> di) <> (d1 <> ... <> di <> dj <> ... <> dn) == dj <> ... <> dn
   ```

-It is important not to forget that these sum operations are not commutative.
+It is important to remember that these sum operations are not commutative.
 Summing/subtracting on the left is not the same as summing/subtracting on the
 right.